jjesuscastro/qmk_firmware/keyboards/kbdfans/kbd67/rev2/keymaps/jjesuscastro/readme.md

 # jjesuscastro's keymap for kbd67 rev2

 This is my personal  keymap for kbd67 rev2.
-With it as a custom effect for Caps Lock.
+With it is a custom effect for Caps Lock.

 ## Keymap